SpeciesFileGroup/tw_firefox/README.md

 services.
 The split sigil makes it visually obvious whether a bang targets your TW project or an outside service.
-Bare terms form the query string (substituted into `{}` in the URL template); `key:value` tokens are appended as extra URL parameters, so you can pin a dataset or filter if the destination service supports it. `@instance` is ignored for external bangs.
+Bare terms form the query string (substituted into `{}` in the URL template); `key:value` tokens are appended as extra URL parameters, so you can add additional parameters if the destination service supports it. `@instance` is ignored for external bangs.
+Remember to pay close attention to the casing of parameter keys: external services can follow different naming conventions than Rails.

 Example: `tw ~clb datasetKey:3LR Trifolium` →
 `https://www.checklistbank.org/nameusage/search?q=Trifolium&datasetKey=3LR`